IngeniousCoderArchives/Discord-Modmail/README.md

 6. Go to app settings, press reveal config vars.

 7. Enter ALL the config variables listed below and their respective value.
+The end result should be something like [this](https://cdn.discordapp.com/attachments/490011895663820811/494074082292137985/unknown.png)

 |Config Var|Value|
 |------|-------|